amelianaire27/owners_manual/README.md

 # README

-Amelia'a User Manual - A Brief Guide On How To Communicate Effectively With Me
+Amelia's User Manual - A Brief Guide On How To Communicate Effectively With Me

 ## What are your primary goals as a human being?
 - I want to understand people.
 What makes them tick?
 What do they need or want?
 How do they see the world and why might they have that point of view?